Italy flag Italy: Business Environment

 Main Allowable Deductions and Tax Credits

 Business expenses directly related to income generation are generally deductible: costs of setting up a business, commissions, depreciation and amortisation, staff bonuses and remuneration, royalties, advertising and entertainment expenses (capped; expenses related to gifts with a value of EUR 50 or less are entirely deductible).
-IMU is deductible for IRES purposes up to 100% (from FY 2022).
+IMU is deductible for IRES purposes up to 100%.
 In calculating the taxable base for IRES, the following IRAP expenses can be subtracted: 10% of the IRAP paid in the year; an amount determined by the IRAP paid on the cost of employees, after taking into account relevant deductions.

 Interest expense is fully tax-deductible up to the amount of interest income.
 Interest expense in excess is deductible at up to 30% of the gross EBITDA, and the part in excess of the yearly limitation is carried forward in the following five fiscal years.
 Specific rules apply to the deduction of bad debts.
 Travel expenses incurred within the municipality are tax-deductible up to 75% (however, VAT is fully deductible).

 An "allowance for corporate equity” (ACE) is available, consisting of a deduction equal to the net increase in the equity employed, multiplied by a rate determined each year (1.3% in 2023).
 The deduction is available each year, provided the equity increase is not diminished.
+Nevertheless, the ACE allowance was repealed as of 2024.

 Company car expenses can be deducted up to 20% for cars that are not assigned to employees or are granted to employees solely for business use, and 70% if they are destined to employees for both business and private purposes.
 Mobile and landline telephones expenses are deductible up to 80%.